-CANADIAN OFFICE AND PROFESSIONAL EMPLOYEES' UNION, LOCAL 378 (hereinafter called the "Union")
+CANADIAN OFFICE AND PROFESSIONAL EMPLOYEES' UNION, LOCAL 378

+(hereinafter called the "Union")

-1. The following provisions shall take effect and be binding upon the Employer and the Union for the period commencing April 1, 2010 and ending March 31, 2012, and thereafter until terminated as follows.
+1. The following provisions shall take effect and be binding upon the Employer and the Union for the period commencing April 1, 2014 and ending March 31, 2019, and agreement to continue in force after the expiry date of this Agreement and until a revised agreement is signed, this Agreement and all its provisions shall remain in full force and effect without prejudicing the position of the revised agreement in making any matter retroactive in such revised agreement.